 W.A.
 Building Movers & Contractors Inc. does more than just meet all of the above.
 As a family business, we put every effort forward to make your family feel like a part of our family and we’ll treat your lift or move as if the home was our own home.

-Safely Lifting House Along the New Jersey, New York, Connecticut and Pennsylvania
+Safely Elevation House Along the Long Island, Connecticut

 If you were a hurricane victim